|Jan 2002 Trip to Mexico

 I spent the first two weeks of 2002 in Mexico.
-I went with my brother Joel, my brother Andy, his wife Kristen, and family friend Faith Nam.
 We flew from LAX to Mexico City December 31, spent a few days in the city, then went to Tlapa, where my parents live, then back to Mexico City for a few days, then flew back January 11.

-We took lots of pictures because Dad and Andy both had digital cameras along.
+We took lots of pictures because we had digital cameras along.
 I've put a lot of them in this section of my web site.
 Below, you can find a guide to the different sections, by date, or just see an overview at the very bottom of this page.

 Fly LAX to Mexico City